MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Abstract

 \section{Abstract}

 Zero-shot classification enables text to be classified into classes not seen during training.
-In this research, we investigate the effectiveness of pre-trained language models to accurately classify responses from Doctors and AI in health consultations through zero-shot learning.
-Our study aims to determine whether these models can effectively detect if a text originates from human or AI models without specific corpus training.
-We collect responses from doctors to patient inquiries about their health and pose the same question/response to AI models.
-While zero-shot language models show a good understanding of language in general, they have limitations in classifying doctor and AI responses in healthcare consultations.
-This research lays the groundwork for further research into this field of medical text classification, informing the development of more effective approaches to accurately classify doctor-generated and AI-generated text in health consultations.
+In this study, we examine the efficacy of zero-shot learning models in classifying healthcare consultation responses from Doctors and AI systems.
+The models evaluated include BART, BERT, XLM, XLM-R and DistilBERT.
+The models were tested on three different datasets based on a binary and multi-label analysis to identify the origins of text in health consultations without any prior corpus training.
+According to our findings, the zero-shot language models show a good understanding of language generally, but has limitations when trying to classify doctor and AI responses to healthcare consultations.
+This research provides a foundation for future research in the field of medical text classification by informing the development of more accurate methods of classifying text written by Doctors and AI systems in health consultations.

 \textbf{Keywords:} Text Classification, Zero-Shot Learning, AI in Healthcare, Transformer models